 Hate crime: A crime reported to local police agencies or to a campus security authority that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
-For the purposes of this section, the bases for the determination of a hate crime are race, religion, gender, gender identity, sexual orientation, ethnicity/national origin, and disability.
+For the purposes of this section, the bases for possible categories of bias include the determination of a hate crime arevictim's actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability.

-Hierarchy Rule: A requirement in the FBI's UCR program that, for purposes of reporting crimes in that system, that, for purposes of reporting crimes in that system, when more than one criminal offense was committed during a single incident, only the most serious offense be counted.
+Hierarchy Rule: A requirement in the FBI's UCR program

+that, for purposes of reporting crimes in that system, that, for purposes of reporting crimes in that system, when more than one criminal offense was committed during a single incident, only the most serious offense be counted.

-Noncampus building or property: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or counseling, and is functioning within the scope of that recognition as a pastoral counselor.
+Noncampus building or property: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or